skrz/meta/README.md

 ```

 ## Known limitations

-- `private` properties cannot be hydrated.
-Hydration of private properties would require using reflection, or using `unserialize()` hack,
-which is contrary to requirement of being fast.
-Therefore meta classes compilation will fail if there is a `private`
-property.
-If you need a `private` property, mark it using `@Transient` annotation and it will be ignored.

 - There can be at most 31/63 groups in one meta class.
 Group name is encoded using bit in integer type.
 PHP integer
 is platform dependent and always signed, therefore there can be at most 31/63 groups depending on platform the PHP's running on.